 - They can also detect a pup seal in its subnivean den under 59 inches of snow.

-- Once Arctic foxes locate their prey, they either dig the snow or jump in the air and then punches through the snow to capture their prey.
+- Once Arctic foxes locate their prey, they either dig the snow or jump in the air and then punch through the snow to capture their prey.

 Arctic Fox Hunting In Snow

-- An Arctic fox walk along the snow to locate its prey.
+- An Arctic fox walks along the snow to locate its prey.

 - Its sensitive hearing system allows it to easily hear the lemmings burrowing about 4 to 5 inches under the snow.

-- After locating the prey, it either dig the snow or jump in the air and punches through the snow to catch the prey.
+- After locating the prey, it either digs the snow or jumps in the air and punches through the snow to catch the prey.

 21. Arctic Fox Food Chain